Western (genre): Television

 The peak year for television Westerns was 1959, with 26 such shows airing during primetime.
 At least six of them were connected in some extent to Wyatt Earp: The Life and Legend of Wyatt Earp, Bat Masterson, Tombstone Territory, Broken Arrow, Johnny Ringo, and Gunsmoke.
 Increasing costs of American television production weeded out most action half-hour series in the early 1960s, and their replacement by hour-long television shows, increasingly in color.
 Traditional Westerns died out in the late 1960s as a result of network changes in demographic targeting along with pressure from parental television groups.
 Future entries in the genre would incorporate elements from other genera, such as crime drama and mystery whodunit elements.
 Western shows from the 1970s included Hec Ramsey, Kung Fu, Little House on the Prairie, McCloud, The Life and Times of Grizzly Adams, and the short-lived but highly acclaimed How the West Was Won that originated from a miniseries with the same name.
 In the 1990s and 2000s, hour-long Westerns and slickly packaged made-for-TV movie Westerns were introduced, such as Lonesome Dove (1989) and Dr. Quinn, Medicine Woman.
-Also, new elements were once again added to the Western formula, such as science-fiction Western Firefly, created by Joss Whedon in 2002.
+Also, new elements were once again added to the Western formula, such as the space Western, Firefly, created by Joss Whedon in 2002.
 Deadwood was a critically acclaimed Western series that aired on HBO from 2004 through 2006.
 Hell on Wheels, a fictionalized story of the construction of the first transcontinental railroad, aired on AMC for five seasons between 2011 and 2016.
 Longmire is a Western series that centered on Walt Longmire, a sheriff in fictional Absaroka County, Wyoming.
 Originally aired on the A&E network from 2012 to 2014, it was picked up by Netflix in 2015 until the show's conclusion in 2017.

-AMC and Vince Gilligan’s critically-acclaimed Breaking Bad is a much more modern take on the western genre.
-Set in New Mexico from 2008 through 2013, it follows Walter White (Bryan Cranston), a chemistry teacher diagnosed with Stage III Lung Cancer who cooks and sells crystal meth to provide money for his family after he dies, while slowly growing further and further into the illicit drug market, eventually turning into a ruthless drug dealer and killer.
-While the show has scenes in a populated suburban neighborhood and nearby Albuquerque, much of the show takes place in the desert, where Walter often takes his RV car out into the open desert to cook his meth, and most action sequences occur in the desert, similar to old-fashioned western movies.
-The clash between the Wild West and modern technology like cars and cellphones, while also focusing primarily on being a Crime drama makes the show a unique spin on both genres.
-Walter’s reliance on the desert environment makes the western-feel a pivotal role in the show, and would continue to be used in the spinoff series Better Call Saul.
+AMC and Vince Gilligan's critically acclaimed Breaking Bad is a much more modern take on the Western genre.
+Set in New Mexico, it follows Walter White (Bryan Cranston), a chemistry teacher diagnosed with Stage III Lung Cancer who cooks and sells crystal meth to provide money for his family after he dies, while slowly growing further and further into the illicit drug market, eventually turning into a ruthless drug dealer and killer.
+While the show has scenes in a populated suburban neighborhood and nearby Albuquerque, much of the show takes place in the desert, where Walter often takes his RV car out into the open desert to cook his meth, and most action sequences occur in the desert, similar to old-fashioned Western movies.
+The clash between the Wild West and modern technology like cars and cellphones, while also focusing primarily on being a crime drama makes the show a unique spin on both genres.
+Walter's reliance on the desert environment makes the Western-feel a pivotal role in the show, and would continue to be used in the spinoff series Better Call Saul.

+The neo-Western drama Yellowstone was streamed from 2018–2024.